-- A student's "education records" include records, files, documents, and other materials regularly maintained by the College that contain information directly related to the student. - 2.
+- a.
+A student's "education records" include records, files, documents, and other materials regularly maintained by the College that contain information directly related to the student. - b.
 Certain types of records are excluded from the scope of FERPA.
 For example, a student is not entitled to examine: - 1.
 Records maintained personally by an individual faculty member that have not been shared with and are not accessible by others. - 2.
-Records created or maintained by a physician, psychologist, or other recognized health care provider that are created, maintained, or used only in connection with the provision of treatment to the student and are not available to anyone other than persons providing such treatment.
+Records created or maintained by a physician, psychologist, or other recognized health care provider that are created, maintained, or used only in connection with the provision of treatment to the student and are not available to anyone other than persons providing such treatment. - 3.
+Records that are confidential as a matter of law, such as those that might be maintained by the College's attorneys.

-- 3. Records that are confidential as a matter of law, such as those that might be maintained by the College's attorneys. - 4.
-Records containing financial information about a student's parents, such as information submitted with an application for financial aid.
+- 4. Records containing financial information about a student's parents, such as information submitted with an application for financial aid. - 5.
+Records made and maintained by the College's law enforcement unit for law enforcement purposes.

-2. Maintenance of Education Records
+B. Maintenance of Education Records